 - Going to the bathroom instead of holding it

-- Getting your body moving however you like – yoga, walking, dancing, coss fit
+- Getting your body moving however you like – yoga, walking, dancing, cross-fit

-Then there are what Kimberly calls the unglamorous side of self-care.
+Then there is what Kimberly calls the unglamorous side of self-care.

-These are the things that nobody really likes to do, but you have to do it.
+These are the things that nobody really likes to do, but you have to do them.

 Like, having a mammogram and going to the dentist.